Federal Development School

 EDUCATION FOR WORK

 Education for work is essential to address the changing challenges of the labor market, promote social inclusion, improve productivity, and raise the quality of the workforce.
-Its multidimensional character—combining educational, labor, social, institutional, technological, productive, and innovation aspects—requires that the design of public policies adopt a systemic and participatory approach: it must emerge from social dialogue and coordination among the state, academia, businesses, and labor unions.
+Its multidimensional character—combining educational, labor, social, institutional, technological, productive, and innovation aspects—requires public policies with a systemic and participatory approach, built through social dialogue and coordination among the state, academia, businesses, and labor unions.

-- Map and identify the approaches of different public entities and agencies involved in education for work and analyze how they interact.
+- Map and identify the approaches and functions of public entities and agencies involved in education for work across different levels of government, analyzing the interrelations between production, education, and labor areas in order to strengthen public policy coordination.

-- Assess the impact of social change, transformations in labor relations, and the education system, and their specific effects on education for work.
+- Assess the impact of social, technological, demographic, and productive transformations on labor relations and the education system, anticipating their effects on education-for-work mechanisms and outlining strategic responses from the provinces.

 Professionals responsible for the design and implementation of public policies, covering different areas of government.